top of page

 When We Recommend Professional Installation

-While simple passive vent installation can often be completed as DIY projects, we strongly recommend professional installation for active shipping container ventilation systems, electrical connections, and roof modifications.
+While simple passive vent installation can often be DIY projects, we recommend professional installation for active ventilation systems, electrical connections, and roof modifications.
 Our certified installers ensure safety and effectiveness while maintaining warranty coverage.

 What We Charge (Real Numbers from Our Experience)

-We believe in transparent pricing based on our actual installation costs:
+We believe in transparent pricing based on actual installation costs:

 • Basic passive vents: $150-500 per shipping container including labor